-Director: Shireen L. Rizvi, PhD, ABPP, is Associate Professor of Clinical Psychology at the Graduate School of Applied and Professional Psychology at Rutgers University where she also holds affiliate appointments in the psychology department and the Department of Psychiatry.
+DIRECTOR: Shireen L. Rizvi, PhD, ABPP, is Associate Professor of Clinical Psychology at the Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers University ,where she also holds affiliate appointments in the psychology department and the Department of Psychiatry.
 She completed her internship and postdoctoral fellowship at the VA Boston/National Center for PTSD.
 Her research interests include improving outcomes, training, and dissemination of Dialectical Behavior Therapy (DBT) for the treatment of complex and severe populations.
 Dr. Rizvi has received funding from the National Institute of Mental Health (NIMH), the National Institute on Drug Abuse (NIDA), and the American Foundation for Suicide Prevention (AFSP) for her research.
-Her work has resulted in over 70 peer-reviewed articles and book chapters as well as a book entitled Chain Analysis in Dialectical Behavior Therapy [LINK TO AMAZON or GUILFORD?].
+Her work has resulted in over 70 peer-reviewed articles and book chapters, as well as a book entitled Chain Analysis in Dialectical Behavior Therapy .
 Dr. Rizvi is board certified in Behavioral and Cognitive Psychology and in Dialectical Behavior Therapy.
-She is currently on the Board of the Association of Behavioral and Cognitive Therapies (ABCT; www.abct.org) and is a Past President of the Board of ISITDBT.
-She has trained hundreds of practitioners in DBT from around the world and received the Spotlight on a Mentor Award from the Association of Behavioral and Cognitive Therapies in 2017.
+She is currently on the Board of the Association of Behavioral and Cognitive Therapies (ABCT) and i is a Past President of the Board of ISITDBT.
+Dr. Rizvi has trained hundreds of practitioners from around the world in DBT.
+She received the Spotlight on a Mentor Award from the Association of Behavioral and Cognitive Therapies in 2017.

-Maria Alba is a third year Clinical Psy.D. student at GSAPP.
+Maria Alba is a fourth-year Clinical Psy.D. student at GSAPP.
 She received her B.A. from Rutgers University in Psychology and Women's & Gender Studies.
-Maria has gained clinical experience in providing comprehensive DBT to adolescents and adults at DBT-RU; providing individual and family evidence-based trauma treatment to children, adolescents, and families involved in the resource care system; treating adults at the Center for Psychological Services at GSAPP; and co-leading a Family Connections group at DBT-RU.
+Maria's clinical experiences include providing evidence-based trauma treatment to children and families in the foster care system; treating adults with cognitive behavioral therapy at the Center for Psychological Services at GSAPP; and co-leading Family Connections.
+Currently, she provides comprehensive DBT to adolescents and adults at DBT-RU and serves as a CBT and DBT therapist on the Children's Day Unit, a day hospital program for adolescents.
 She previously was a research assistant for DBT-RU and currently volunteers with the Rutgers Community Partners in Youth Mental Health.
-Her research and clinical interests include trauma, parental involvement in child treatment, DBT, BPD, and children and adolescent populations.
+Her research and clinical interests include trauma, parental involvement in child treatment, DBT, BPD, and child and adolescent populations.

-Jesse Finkelstein is a 2nd-year clinical Psy.D. student at Rutgers University.
-He received his BA from Brown University in Political Science and Art Semiotics.
+Jesse Finkelstein is a third-year clinical Psy.D. student at Rutgers University.
+He received his B.A. from Brown University in Political Science and Art Semiotics.
 His clinical interests include BPD, emotion dysregulation, sexual minorities, and the impact of technology and social media on mental health.
-His clinical experiences include working as an individual and group therapist at the Rutgers CAPS, and the psychological services clinic at Rutgers University.
+His clinical experiences include working as an individual and group therapist at the Rutgers CAPS, and the Psychological Services Clinic at Rutgers University.
 His research interests include BPD, DBT, emotion regulation, sexual minority status, imagination and curiosity behavior, and the incorporation of digital technology into treatment and research.

-Jeganee Srijeyanthan is a senior at Rutgers University, double majoring in Psychology and Cognitive Science and minoring in Business Administration.
-Previously, she has worked as an addiction and co-occurring disorder group counselor intern and as a lab assistant.
-She is currently a member of an on-campus peer-counseling organization, Scarlet Listeners.
-Jeganee has an interest in working with mood disorders and BPD, and she plans to pursue a PsyD in Clinical Psychology.
+Jeganee Srijeyanthan is a recent graduate of Rutgers University, with a B.A. in Psychology and Cognitive Science.
+Previously, she worked as an addiction and co-occurring disorder group counselor intern, a lab assistant in the Stigma, Health, and Close Relationships Laboratory, and as a member of an on-campus peer-counseling organization, Scarlet Listeners.
+Jeganee has an interest in working with mood disorders, anxiety, and BPD, and she plans to pursue a Psy.D. in Clinical Psychology.